 - Sgt.
 Reznov does this while mowing down German soldiers in Call of Duty: World At War.

 - Zaeed Masani of Mass Effect 2 does this when angrily shooting at Vido Santiago's escaping dropship in the Paragon ending of his loyalty mission.
 It apparently imbued his bullets with anti-materiel penetration power, as it headshotted the dude sitting right next to Santiago, who visibly freaked out at it.

-- World of Warcraft recently added in a quest where you help a group of people known as Bravo Company, led by John J. Keeshan, go through an entire orc battalion using a siege tank with Keeshan manning a turret.
+- World of Warcraft has a quest where you help a group of people known as Bravo Company, led by John J. Keeshan, go through an entire orc battalion using a siege tank with Keeshan manning a turret.
 Keeshan screams appropriately, and the quest is even aptly named AHHHHHHHHHHHH!
 AHHHHHHHHH!!!

 - The player fires his gun into the air at the end of each level in Total Carnage.
 YEEEEEEEEEEEEEAAAAAAAAAAAAAAAAAHHHHH!!!

-- Rocket Raccoon in Marvel vs. Capcom 3 will do this often, most notably during his Gatling Good Level 1 Hyper Combo.
+- Rocket Raccoon (from Guardians of the Galaxy) in Marvel vs. Capcom 3 will do this often, most notably during his Gatling Good Level 1 Hyper Combo.

 - The mercenaries in Far Cry: Instincts like to do this whenever they get their mitts on a heavy machine gun, gravitating between macho tough-talk and panic-stricken gibbering.

 - Asura of Asura's Wrath does this during the course of his Unstoppable Rage against Olga and her fleet after they go too far.
 The "shooting" in question is the blasts from the four utterly huge arms of his newly achieved Berserker Form.